Click to View Transcription of Video

 Design and built

 Exogun has a very conventional design that requires you to hold it like a pistol.
 You can use Exogun with just one hand and it offers the same range of motion as any other percussion therapy tool does.
-The pistol handle has decent grip but it could have been better.
+The pistol handle has a decent grip but it could have been better.

 Theragun has a more ergonomic structure, with a triangular shape that offers you more control over the pressure you apply to the body.
 And that’s why it is expensive.